 A WELL-TIED KNOT CAN GO A LONG WAY

 Who knows when and how early man tied the first knot?
 Maybe he was inspired by the way a snake coiled around its prey holding it tight.
 Or, after trying to get something that was held in place by a mass of convoluting vines the idea dawned on her that she could use smaller twines the same way to attach something like a stone to a stick to make a hammer.
 Whatever it was, knots were probably one of the first technologies that early humans used as they started to make more sophisticated tools.
-Today, there are over 2,000 different knots listed in what is commonly referred to as the bible of knot tying, “The Ashley Book of Knots”.
+Today, there are approximately 3,900 different knots listed in what is commonly referred to as the bible of knot tying, “The Ashley Book of Knots”.
 Each knot was created to meet the needs of a specific situation, but, in general, they are used for four main purposes:

 - Connecting two or more ropes together.

 - Binding or attaching something to another object.